rvesse/airline/docs/guide/practise/workshop.md

 ## Step 1 - Define Options

 Airline works with POJOs (Plain Old Java Objects) so firstly we need to define some classes that are going to hold our commands options.

+We can define our options across multiple classes and our inheritance hierarchy i.e. you can create a `BaseCommand` with your common options.

+Or you can define options in standalone classes and compose them together.

+We're going to see the latter approach in this workshop, see [Inheritance and Composition](oop.html) for more detail on the former approach.

 {% include slide-end.md %}
 {% include slide-start.md %}